bubba1234119/DungeonMaze/README.md

 It's a very cool map to explore with some friends.<br />
 Give it a try!
 Will you survive?<br />

 More Informations ?
-See below : http://dev.bukkit.org/bukkit-plugins/dungeon-maze/
+See below : http://dev.bukkit.org/bukkit-plugins/dungeon-maze/<br />

+Additional Features: <br />
+Chest generation from the config<br />
+Fixed the world generation and added additional generation<br />